 Harm-reduction techniques can limit the impact our choices have across a range of issues, including on ourselves, others, society at large, or the environment.
 Take electric cars, for example.
 They take people from A to B just like their petrol-powered predecessors, but do significantly less harm to the environment in terms of the emissions generated on the same journey.

-Similarly, innovation has led to the development of scientifically substantiated smoke-free products that have the potential to present less risk of harm than cigarettes for adults who would otherwise continue to smoke.
+Similarly, innovation has led to the development of scientifically substantiated better alternatives to smoking that have the potential to present less risk of harm than cigarettes for adults who would otherwise continue to smoke.

 The more we integrate harm-reduction products into our everyday lives, the greater the benefit for individuals, society, and the environment.